marijnh/Eloquent-JavaScript/09_regexp.md

    single space character.
 There is a space here, not a digit, so we must take the second path.

- - We are now at position 6 (the start of "pigs") and at the three-way branch in the diagram.
-We don't see "cow" or "chicken" here, but we do see "pig", so we take that branch.
+ - We are now at position 6 (the start of _pigs_) and at the three-way branch in the diagram.
+We don't see _cow_ or _chicken_ here, but we do see _pig_, so we take that branch.

  - At position 9, after the three-way branch, one path skips the _s_ box and goes straight to the final word boundary, while the other